GuyenSoto/PBI-hotel-revenue-analytics/readme.md

-# Hotel Revenue Management Analytics
+# Hotel Revenue Management Analytics using Power Bi for visualization

 A comprehensive Power BI solution for hotel revenue management, offering detailed analysis of pricing, occupancy, market segmentation, and profitability.